What is the London Writers Society (LWS)? And what does the LWS offer Canadian authors?

 Of course, there are a lot of reasons why we all do what we do, and don’t get me wrong, there are plenty of great things about being a writer, but there’s also a lot of hard work that goes into it, especially if you’re a self-published author.

 Part of that involves networking with other writers while you navigate the tricky path of publishing your book.
-So often, we don’t learn what we need to know until it’s too late, and how we learn a lot of that information is by asking other authors or industry experts, such as the London Writers Society.
+So often, we don’t learn what we need to know until it’s too late.
+We learn a lot of that information by asking other authors or industry experts, such as the London Writers Society.

 Who Is the London Writers Society?

-The London Writers Society (LWS) was founded in 2007 to deliver information and exposure to authors within a community setting to new, experienced, and up-and-coming authors in and around London, Ontario, Canada.
+The London Writers Society (LWS) was founded in 2007 to provide information and exposure to authors within a community setting, catering to new, experienced, and up-and-coming authors in and around London, Ontario, Canada.
+London, Ontario, is a thriving hub for artists and writers, boasting a rapidly growing author community.

-The LWS understands the difficult aspects of being an author and wants to create a safe and supportive community where Canadian authors can learn from one another and support each other as they navigate the publishing world.
+The LWS recognizes the challenges authors face and aims to foster a safe and supportive community where Canadian authors can learn from and support one another as they navigate the publishing world.

 One of the biggest things the LWS offers Canadian authors is a community.
 Writing a book is just the first small step in the publishing journey.
 What comes after you write those magic words, the end?
 A whole lot, actually.

-From editing, proofing, formatting, and cover design, through to publishing and marketing, there’s a lot of that goes on once you write the last word, and it’s as part of a community that you’ll learn a lot of this information.
+From editing, proofing, formatting, and cover design through to publishing and marketing, there’s a lot that goes on once you write the last word, and it’s as part of a community that you’ll learn a lot of this information.

 Writing can be an extremely isolated existence, but it doesn’t have to be.
 At the LWS, they offer the following benefits to their members:

-- Manuscript Critique Groups – Members of the LWS get to take advantage of online critique groups, which bring together writers and their peers for face-to-face commentary and suggestions on their work-in-progress (WIP).
+- Manuscript Critique Groups – Members of the LWS can participate in online critique groups, which bring together writers and their peers for face-to-face commentary and suggestions on their work-in-progress (WIP).

 How Much Does It Cost to Join the LWS?

 Becoming a member of the London Writers Society is not only easy, but it’s also very affordable.
-For only $25 a year, you’ll be able to join a diverse, creative, and inspiring community whose goal is to support and build-up writers and authors.
+For only $40 a year, you’ll be able to join a diverse, creative, and inspiring community whose goal is to support and build up writers and authors.

 You can join the LWS either in person at one of their General Membership Meetings, by mailing a cheque, or by purchasing a membership online via the website.

 If you have any questions about joining the LWS, feel free to contact them directly.
-You can also connect with them on social media on the LWS Facebook page.
+You can also connect with them on social media on the LWS Facebook page or on the LWS Instagram page.

 Introducing the London Writers Society – Conclusion